-It is common to experience some stress within the workplace, however excessive stress can negatively impact your job performance and productivity.
-Managing your stress effectively is vital as stress overload could lead you to develop health problems such as depression and anxiety.
+Experiencing stress in the workplace is common, but excessive stress can adversely affect job performance and productivity.
+Effectively managing stress is crucial, as stress overload may lead to health issues like depression and anxiety.

 This guide takes a look at effective stress management techniques in order to protect yourself from the damaging effects of stress, improve your job satisfaction and bolster your well-being overall.